garden-io/garden/docs/reference/commands.md

     garden get status

-### garden init environment
+### garden init

-Initializes your environment.

-Generally, environments are initialized automatically as part of other commands that you run.
-However, this command is useful if you want to make sure the environment is ready before running another command, or if you need to force a re-initialization using the --force flag.
+Initialize system, environment or other runtime components.

+This command needs to be run before first deploying a Garden project, and occasionally after updating Garden, plugins or project configuration.

 Examples:

-    garden init env
-    garden init env --force
+    garden init
+    garden init --force   # runs the init flows even if status checks report that the environment is ready

 ##### Usage

-    garden init environment [options]
+    garden init [options]

 ##### Options